Uninformed Search Algorithms: Exploring New Possibilities (Updated 2023)

-It requires a lot of memory space and time consuming if the goal state is at the bottom or end.
+It requires a lot of memory space and is time-consuming if the goal state is at the bottom or end.
 It uses a FIFO queue DS to implement.

-- Uniform cost search is optimal because at every state the path with the least cost is chosen.
+- Uniform cost search is an optimal search method because at every state, the path with the least cost is chosen.

-- It does not care about the number of steps involved in searching and only concerned about path cost.
-Due to which this algorithm may be stuck in an infinite loop.
+- It does not care about the number of steps or finding the shortest path involved in the search problem, and it is only concerned about path cost.
+This algorithm may be stuck in an infinite loop.

 DLS is an uninformed search algorithm.
 This is similar to DFS but differs only in a few ways.
 The sad failure of DFS is alleviated by supplying a depth-first search with a predetermined depth limit.
 That is, nodes at depth are treated as if they have no successors.
 This approach is called a depth-limited search.
 The depth limit solves the infinite-path problem.
 Depth-limited search can be halted in two cases:

 Since limit 0, the algorithm will assume that there are no children after limit 0 even if nodes exist further.
-Now, if we implement it we will traverse only node A as there is only one node in limit 0, which is basically our goal state.
-If we use SFV, it says that there is no solution to the problem at limit 0 whereas LCV says that there is no solution for the problem until the set depth limit.
-Now since we were not able to find the goal we increase our limit to 1 and apply DFS till limit 1 even though there are further nodes after limit 1.
+Now, if we implement it, we will traverse only node A as there is only one node in limit 0, which is basically our goal state.
+If we use SFV, it says there is no solution to the problem at limit 0, whereas LCV says there is no solution for the problem until the set depth limit.
+Since we could not find the goal, let’s increase our limit to 1 and apply DFS till limit 1, even though there are further nodes after limit 1.
 But those nodes aren’t expanded as we have set our limit as 1.

-Hence nodes A followed by B, C, D, and E are expanded as the mentioned order.
-As in our first case, if we use SFV, it says that there is no solution to the problem at limit 1 whereas LCV says that there is no solution for the problem until the set depth limit 1.
+Hence nodes A, followed by B, C, D, and E, are expanded in the mentioned order.
+As in our first case, if we use SFV, it says there is no solution to the problem at limit 1, whereas LCV says there is no solution for the problem until the set depth limit 1.
 Hence we again increase our limit from 1 to 2 in the notion to find the goal.

-Till limit 2 DFS will be implemented from our start node A and its children B, C, D, and E and then from E it moves to F similarly backtracks the path and explores the unexplored branch where node G is present and then retraces the path and explores the child of C i.e. node H and then we finally we reach our goal by applying DLS Algorithm.
-Suppose we have further successors of node F but only the nodes till the limit 2 will be explored as we have limited the depth and have reached the goal state.
+Till limit 2, DFS will be implemented from our start node A and its children B, C, D, and E. Then from E, it moves to F, similarly backtracks the path, and explores the unexplored branch where node G is present.
+It then retraces the path and explores the child of C, i.e., node H, and then we finally reach our goal by applying DLS Algorithm.
+Suppose we have further successors of node F but only the nodes till limit 2 will be explored as we have limited the depth and have reached the goal state.